- Jun 28, 2025

 - 3 min read

-From ancient intrigue to charcuterie-fueled crime scenes—let’s talk about how pretending to kill our friends became everyone’s favorite weekend activity.
+From ancient spectacle to wine-fueled crime scenes—let’s talk about how murder with friends and family became everyone’s favorite party.

-But how did we get here?
-How did murder go from true crime to theme night?
+But how did murder go from true crime to theme night?

 🏛️ Act I: The Ancient Origins of Drama and Deception

 Humans have always been fascinated by the why and how of death.
-Add in some juicy characters, a motive or two, and a crowd ready to gasp, and you’ve got murder as performance.
+When two characters in a story have a conflict, it ups the stakes if one or both are ready to kill to win.

 🔍 Act II: The Age of the Whodunnit